Airbus A330 MRTT: A330 MRTT+

 In November 2023, Airbus began derisking studies for an updated MRTT based on the A330neo, noting that A330-200 production ended in 2018 and very few airframes remain available for MRTT use.
-In particular, the company is studying the feasibility of fitting the pods for the probe-and-drogue refuelling system onto the A330neo's new wing.
+In particular, the company studied the feasibility of fitting the pods for the probe-and-drogue refuelling system onto the A330neo's new wing.

 The new variant, dubbed MRTT+, was announced at the 2024 Farnborough Air Show.
 Based on the A330-800, and powered by Rolls-Royce Trent 7000 engines, the MRTT+ achieves 8% better fuel efficiency than the original MRTT.
+The first MRTT+ rolled out of the assembly line in September 2026.

 Operational history

 The A330 MRTT has been ordered by Australia, France, the United Kingdom, the United Arab Emirates, Saudi Arabia, Singapore, South Korea, Spain, Canada, and by NATO in a multi-nation deal.
 Australia was the launch customer for the A330 MRTT.
 According to Airbus, the A330 MRTT has more than 90% in air-to-air refueling aircraft market outside the United States.